anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 <!--The above diagram is maintained here:
 https://wiki.lfnetworking.org/display/LN/CNTT+RA2+-+Kubernetes+-+Diagrams+-+Networking-->

+There are a number of different methods involved in managing, configuring and consuming networking resources in Kubernetes, including:
+- The Default Cluster Network can be installed and managed by config files, Kubernetes API Server (e.g. Custom Resource Definitions) or a combination of the two.
+- Additional networking management plane (e.g. CNI multiplexer/meta-plugin or
+federated networking manager) can be installed and managed by config files, Kubernetes API Server (e.g. Custom Resource Definitions) or a combination of the two.
+- The connecting of Pods to the Default Cluster Network is handled by the Default CNI Plugin (Cluster Network).
+- The connecting of Pods to the additional networks is handled by the additional networking management plane through the Kubernetes API (e.g. Custom Resource Definitions, Device Plugin API).
+- Configuration of these additional network connections to Pods (i.e. provision of an IP address to a Pod) can either be managed through the Kubernetes API (e.g.
+Custom Resource Definitions) or an external mangement plane (e.g. dynamic address assignment from a VPN server).

 There are several types of low latency and high throughput networks required by telco workloads: signalling traffic workloads and user plane traffic workloads.